American Clean Power

 Do batteries leak or emit pollution?

 In normal operation, energy storage facilities do not release pollutants to the air or waterways.
-Like all energy technologies, batteries can present chemistry-specific hazards under fault conditions.
+Like all energy technologies, some batteries can present chemistry-specific hazards under fault conditions.
 Batteries with free-flowing electrolytes could leak or spill chemicals, so these systems are normally equipped with spill containment.
-Batteries with aqueous electrolytes may emit small quantities of hydrogen gas in normal operation and larger amounts under fault conditions, but these emissions are handled by ventilation systems and are not considered polluting.
+These batteries mostly have aqueous electrolytes and may emit small quantities of hydrogen gas in normal operation and larger amounts under fault conditions, but these emissions are handled by ventilation systems and are not considered polluting.
 As discussed previously, all batteries release toxic substances in a fire, and if water is used for firefighting, it can create contaminated runoff – another reason for manufacturers’ recommendations to allow fires to burn themselves out.

 Do batteries give off electromagnetic radiation?